August 28, 2020

 They say that those who fail to learn from history are doomed to repeat it.
 The same goes for financial management.

 This financial information gives you the context necessary to evaluate your current situation and see the areas where you’re succeeding or falling short.
-You can use it to judge your current performance against previous years and current targets.
+You can use that information to judge your current performance against previous years and current targets.
 From there, you can set new goals and benchmarks toward increasing profitability.

 2. Build your profit and loss (P&L)